50+ fun arts and crafts to do at home

 17. Painted plant pots

-This lovely project combines two fun activities, painting and planting.
-Grab your paints, a terracotta plant pot and get cracking on this art project!
+This lovely project combines two fun activities: painting and planting.
+Grab your paints and a terracotta plant pot and get cracking!
 There isn't much more to it.

 If you want the painting to last though, add a layer of waterproof varnish once the paint is dry.
-Once finished, plant your little one's favourite flower!
+When your plant pot is complete, plant your little one's favourite flower!
 We like this fun DIY Pretty Face Planters idea from Country Living.

 18. Bug hotels